iocron/gitwebhook/README.md

 ## Overview & Usage

-This script automates the pushes from github (or bitbucket) so they can be directly provisioned (pulled / cloned) on the right server and location.
+This script automates the pushes from github (or bitbucket) so they can be directly provisioned (pulled / cloned) on the right server and location (the gitwebhook and the location where you want to deploy your code have to be on the same server).

 Use the following steps to set up a new gitwebhook on your github (or bitbucket) account & server:

 ### On Github (First Step):

 1. Go to your Repository and click on "Settings", then click on "Add webhook"
-2. Use the following payload url: https://\<yourwebsite\>/gitwebhook/index.php
+2. Use the following payload url: https://\<example.com\>/gitwebhook/index.php
 3. Add a secret of your choice
 4. Select the option "Just the push event.", then click on "Add webhook"